 Semembela is a very isolated village, 60 km southwest of Nzega, on the edge of a large forest reserve.
-There is no proper road to the village, even the track through the forest has been largely washed away in this year’s rains.
+The dormitory enables girls from more distant villages to attend the secondary school.

 Semembela clinic has been supported by FUM for many years.

 2017 update There are now 32 girls living at the dormitory and attending secondary school.
 They are self-sufficient, doing their own shopping, cooking and washing.
 The matron is a teacher at the school and her house is nearby.

 Semembela serves as a focus for several satellite villages and so, with the government expansion of secondary schooling nationally, a secondary school was set up in Semembela.